ElenaIbr/Messenger/README.md

 Of course, there is still a lot of work, but the app does its main function, giving opportunity to send and get messages from other users.
 What i used to achieve this purpose:
 1. releasing application within single activity (1 activity and 7 fragments were enough)
-2. Firebase tools (auth, database, FCM)
+2. Firebase tools (auth, database)
-3. Retrofit2 for notifications
+3. FCM and Retrofit2 for push-notifications